 Niagara Icewine Festival

 For three weekends in January the Niagara region is transformed into a wintry wonderland, in celebration of one of Canada’s most cherished products, Ontario Icewine.
-Celebrating its 23rd year, the 2018 Niagara Icewine Festival offered every pleasure and indulgence including a glamorous Gala, unique wine and food pairings at over 35 wineries, and vibrant outdoor street festivals.
+The 2020 Niagara Icewine Festival offered every pleasure and indulgence including a glamorous Gala, unique wine and food pairings at over 35 wineries, and vibrant outdoor street festivals.

 On weekends during the month of January a stretch of Niagara on the Lake’s main street is closed off to traffic and becomes the centre of a pedestrian friendly festival zone where Icewine fans can exchange tokens to sample through Niagara’s finest sweet syrup.
 Local restaurants, hotels and winery’s offer a serious selection of snacks (we devoured bacon and cream muddled gnocchi, salmon sashimi topped salad, and spicy seafood chowder) while clowns on stilts and local five piece band entertained the crowd as they tip toed around epic ice sculptures.